Subcategory (RNA class) for MIR378I Gene

 GeneCards Summary for MIR378I Gene

 MIR378I (MicroRNA 378i) is an RNA Gene, and is affiliated with the miRNA class.
 Diseases associated with MIR378I include Immunodeficiency, Common Variable, 4.
-Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Immune System.
+Among its related pathways are Innate Immune System and CDK-mediated phosphorylation and removal of Cdc6.